 For more information or to sign up to participate, contact:

 The incidental catch of river herring by vessels targeting Atlantic herring and mackerel has become a concern for their conservation.
 Though the direct effect of this bycatch on river herring populations is unknown, managers have created river herring catch limits.
-If river herring catch limits are reached, large areas of the Atlantic herring fishery or the entire mackerel fishery could be closed.
+If river herring catch limits are reached, large areas of the Atlantic herring fishery or the entire mackerel fishery would be closed.

 This collaborative project between mid-water trawl fishermen , Rhode Island bottom trawl fishermen, the Massachusetts Division of Marine Fisheries, and SMAST seeks to reduce river herring and shad bycatch independent of management action; aiding in the effort to rebuild river herring and providing fishermen with a tool to avoid area closures.

 The project involves increasing portside sampling , a near real-time information system on the location bycatch events, and testing if oceanographic features can be used to indicate areas with a high probability of bycatch.
 The project was started in 2010, with funding from the National Fish and Wildlife foundation.
 It is now sustained by The Nature Conservancy and the Atlantic herring Research Set Aside (RSA) program.